FactomProject/factom-docs/cli/includes/_install ff.md

 ###Windows
 This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed in c:\Program Files (x86)\Factom\ together with a .factom folder in the root of the local user Home Folder.
 These are all required to run Factom via command line or the Factom Wallet GUI.

-Next, locate the factom.msi file you just downloaded in Step 1.
+Next, locate the FactomInstall-amd64.msi or FactomInstall-i386.msi file you just downloaded in Step 1.

 Double click factom.msi to run it but you may be prompted with the following message.